Diacetyl: In alcoholic beverages

-In some styles of beer (e.g. in many beer styles produced in the United Kingdom, such as stouts, English bitters, and Scottish ales), the presence of diacetyl can be acceptable or desirable at low or, in some cases, moderate levels.
+In some styles of beer (e.g. in Czech lagers and many beer styles produced in the United Kingdom, such as stouts, English bitters, and Scottish ales), the presence of diacetyl can be acceptable or desirable at low or, in some cases, moderate levels.
 In other styles, its presence is considered a flaw or undesirable.

 Diacetyl is produced during fermentation as a byproduct of valine synthesis, when yeast produces α-acetolactate, which escapes the cell and is spontaneously decarboxylated into diacetyl.
 The yeast then absorbs the diacetyl, and reduces the ketone groups to form acetoin and 2,3-butanediol.

 Beer sometimes undergoes a "diacetyl rest", in which its temperature is raised slightly for two or three days after fermentation is complete, to allow the yeast to absorb the diacetyl it produced earlier in the fermentation cycle.
 The makers of some wines, such as chardonnay, deliberately promote the production of diacetyl because of the feel and flavor it imparts.
 Diacetyl is present in some chardonnays known as "butter bombs", although there is a trend back toward the more traditional French styles.

 Concentrations from 0.005 mg/L to 1.7 mg/L were measured in chardonnay wines, and the amount needed for the flavor to be noticed is at least 0.2 mg/L.